Create a list of articles to read later. You will be able to access your list from any article in Discover.

 8. Return the area back to how you found it.

-Museum scientist Sam Thomas regularly sets up pitfall traps in the Museum's Wildlife Garden as part of biodiversity monitoring of the area.
+Museum scientist Sam Thomas regularly sets up pitfall traps in the Museum's gardens as part of biodiversity monitoring of the area.
 He has these tips for anyone who wants to try setting up their own pitfall traps:

 Pitfall traps catch ground-dwelling invertebrates, including insects.